awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 ## Instance placement tenancy<a name="as-vpc-tenancy"></a>

 By default, all instances in the VPC run as shared tenancy instances\.
 Amazon EC2 Auto Scaling also supports Dedicated Instances and Dedicated Hosts\.
 However, support for Dedicated Hosts is only available for Auto Scaling groups that use a launch template\.
-For more information, see [Configuring instance tenancy with a launch configuration](auto-scaling-dedicated-instances.md)\.
+For more information, see [Configure instance tenancy with a launch configuration](auto-scaling-dedicated-instances.md)\.

 ## More resources for learning about VPCs<a name="auto-scaling-resources-about-vpcs"></a>